 When we create our containers at Falk Nurseries we have a general guideline to follow.
 You need a thriller, a spiller, and a filler.
 Now I am certain I have discussed this before in a blog so I’ll be brief in the description.
 You want something tall in the middle, the thriller, you want a nice full mounding plant, the filler, and a trailing vine or flower, the spiller.
-It’s pretty basic but it does create beautiful containers.
-Now I am not actually here to discuss how we make our containers but rather about our very favorite spiller.
-Potato vines.
+It’s pretty basic, but it does create beautiful containers.
+Now, I am not actually here to discuss how we make our containers but rather about our very favourite spiller: Potato Vines.

 Now if you have never heard of a potato vine and are slightly confused about why we would use potatoes in our baskets I’ll clear the air a little.
 These vines aren’t actually potatoes!
 They are thick and lush vines that grow large spade, three pronged, or heart shaped leaves that vary in colour.
 You have the options of lime green, black, dark purple, copper, and a few mixes in between.
-These plants are very hardy to many kinds of treatment and only have a few basic needs.
-Sunlight and regular moisture.
-Yup that’s basically it, give them some fertilizer and they’ll be booming!
-Now you do want to make sure you don’t over water or under water and most plants request, but if you do accidently do one of those two don’t panic, these vines bounce back easily.
+These plants are very hardy to many kinds of treatment and only have a few basic needs: sunlight and regular moisture.
+Yup that’s basically it!
+Give them some fertilizer and they’ll be booming!
+Now you do want to make sure you don’t over water or under water at most plants request, but if you do accidentally do one of those two don’t panic, these vines bounce back easily.
 They are very aggressive growers!